RSGallery2/RSGallery2_Project/Documentation/Upload/upload.md

 (4) File: Select image to upload

 (5) More Files: A click on this item will add inputs for the next image.
-The area marked green wil be duplicated for input of the next images.
+The area marked green will be duplicated for input of the next images.
 This may be repeated as often as needed.
 (Attention: Limit may be the server time for the upload itself)

 (6) Button to finish the upload.
-The attributes will be assinged to the images ...
+The attributes will be assigned to the images ...

 (7) Cancel the process